-If you feel that you need a more comprehensive/intensive set of practices, Joanna Macy’s Active Hope book is very current.
+If you feel that you need a more comprehensive/intensive set of practices, Chris Johnstone and Joanna Macy’s Active Hope book is very current.

 Subtitled, “How to face the mess we’re in without going crazy,” it feels needful, in the face of the distress I’m seeing around me at the moment.
 If you’re not familiar with her work, she is an eco-philosopher who teaches from a position of “Engaged Buddhism.”
 She (along with others) proposes that we consider ourselves to in the midst of a “Great Turning” away from a destructive Industrial Growth Society and toward a life-sustaining society.
 If this is to come about each of us has a role to play.

 Through these sets of practices (which are really meant to be done in community and connection), she talks about the need to come from gratitude, but also to face our despair head on before transforming it through engagement with others.

 The authors have also been generous enough to create a set of videos to work through.